-Here is our list of the top rated dog clippers available
+Here is our list of the top rated best dog clippers available

 Buying a pair of dog clippers can seem like a great investment for any pet owner that is fed up of the cost of grooming and wants to have a go themselves.

 The problem is that there are so many products out there claiming to be the fastest, strongest, quietest and most effective clipper available.